loomio/loomio_help/content/user_manual/polls/outcomes/index.md

  <center><img src="share_outcome_notification.png" alt="" width="80%"></center>

  You can always click on the **X**, if you are happy for people to encounter the outcome on their own time.
 Outcomes, like comments, will cause a thread to indicate it is unread.

+ ---

+ To keep learning how to best use proposals and polls, read on… [→ Types of proposals and polls](../proposal_types)